frockett/astro-payload-starter/README.md

 │   │   ├── layouts/
 │   │   ├── pages/
 │   │   │   └── preview/ # Preview routes (SSR)
-│   │   └── lib/
-│   └── astro.config.mjs
+│   │   └── lib/ # Contains function for fetching globals on both preview and production routes │   └── astro.config.mjs
 ```

-## Motivation
+## Purpose

-This repo serves two purposes:

 - Be usable as a template for projects that combine Payload and Astro.
-- Offer an example of an unorthodox implementation of Live Reload that is highly flexible.
+- Offer an example of an unorthodox implementation of live preview that is highly flexible.

 ## Quick Start